mishakessler/unix-environment/README.md

 ## INSTALLATIONS

 This guide will be using **terminal** for all installations.
-One quick warning:

-> ⚠️ While installing, do not use the `sudo` command, unless specifically told to do so. `sudo`, meaning "Super User DO", will often install software in different file/folder locations on your hard drive.
-This can cause issues in the future.
+> ⚠️ Warning: While installing, do not use the `sudo` command, unless specifically told to do so. `sudo`, meaning "Super User DO", often installs software in different locations on your hard drive, placing them in `root` instead of in your `user` directory.
+This can cause issues down the line.

 Ready to get started?
 Let's open your terminal!